top of page

 Watch out below for regular updates and the Latest News about the Festival.

-Festival Features
+Festival Features and Guide

 The Festival is uniquely structured to offer maximum flexibility of "festival experiences" over the weekend.
 We have our Edge of Town site at Hampton Bay Park.
 This is for those who like the open air/arena type festival [but ther will be no gates or security bag searches to get in the way].
 There is also the Around the Town programme where the activities and events take place in the large cluster of pubs and venues in the heart of Herne Bay Town.